-NUR206 Care of Patients with Complex Health Problems
+NUR206 Care of Patients with Complex Health Problems 6 class and 15 lab hrs/wk, 11 cr.

 Provides the foundation for practice as an associate degree registered nurse.
-The course builds on the curriculum of the first year of the Nursing program and socializes students into the nursing roles at the registered nurse level of responsibility.
-Students are provided with opportunities to learn and to apply the knowledge and skills that are necessary to implement these roles in giving care to patients with complex physical and mental health problems.
+Builds on the curriculum of the first year of the Nursing program and socializes students into the nursing roles at the registered nurse level of responsibility.
+Provides opportunities to learn and to apply the knowledge and skills necessary to implement these roles in giving care to patients with complex physical and mental health problems.
 Prerequisite: NUR109.
 Clinical: Registration must be completed and TB test results and proof of current immunizations submitted before a student is permitted in the clinical area.
 Current CPR certification is also required.
 Corequisite: CS101.
 Corequisite may be completed prior to enrollment in NUR206.
 F